-This website also provides information regarding a new state law, SB 287, which requires adults who volunteer at our schools or during school activities to be fingerprinted.
+This website also provides information regarding a new state that requires adults who volunteer at our schools or during school activities to be fingerprinted.

 To report alleged abuse or misconduct, call CCSD Police at: 702-799-5411 or local law enforcement.
 Additionally, contact Child Protective Services at: 702-399-0081.

 The 2019 Nevada Legislature passed Senate Bill 185, which makes it easier to volunteer at Clark County School District (CCSD) schools.
 The bill clarifies requirements for parents and members of the community to volunteer at schools.
 Click here to view details regarding SB 185.

 The fingerprinting law modification will no longer require people who volunteer four or more times a month to go through the fingerprinting process, unless they will be left unsupervised with students.

 Also, some volunteers, such as law enforcement officials, who are fingerprinted as part of their job can receive a waiver from having to be fingerprinted again.

 This website will continue to be updated as needed as CCSD works to update its volunteer requirements to comply with SB 185 passed into law in June 2019.